-The first method each developer needs to get used to is the main method.
+The first method each developer needs to get familiar with is the main method.
 It is automatically executed after the initialization of the class.
-Normally the method is used to initialize the GUI and to load the data the application needs.
+This method is typically used to initialize the GUI and to load any data the application needs.

-There are different applications which could be used as a starting point for a custom application:
+There are different applications which can be used as a starting point for a custom application:

-- Standalone: Uses the Application root to build full blown standalone qooxdoo applications - Inline: Uses the Page root to build traditional web page based application which are embedded into isles in the classic HTML page. - Native: This class is for applications that do not involve qooxdoo's GUI toolkit.
+- Standalone: Uses the Application root to build full blown standalone qooxdoo applications - Inline: Uses the Page root to build traditional web page based application which are embedded into isles in the classic HTML page. - Native: This class is used for applications that do not involve qooxdoo's GUI toolkit.
 Typically they make only use of the IO ("Ajax") and BOM functionality (e.g. to manipulate the existing DOM).